goatchurchprime/two-voip-godot-4/README.md

 The build system is defined by the flake.nix file

-> nix build  # makes the result directory that links into the nix store
+ * makes a result directory that needs to be copied into addons
-> cd addons
+> nix build
-> ln -s ../result/addons/twovoip/ twovoip
+> cp result/addons/twovoip/*so addons/twovoip

+ * android version:
+> nix build .#android
+> cp result/addons/twovoip/*so addons/twovoip

+Make sure addons/twovoip/twovoip.gdextension point to these files: